 I’m not going to tell you what to do.
-Self care looks and feels different for everybody, and in fact the very first step in creating a practice of your own is to listen deeply to what your body, mind and soul needs most.
+Self-care looks and feels different for everybody, and in fact, the very first step in creating a practice of your own is to listen deeply to what your body, mind, and soul need most.

 For one person it may mean a weekend away in the wilderness, for another, taking an hour over lunch for a massage, manicure or facial.
 Perhaps making 10 extra minutes for an afternoon tea ceremony, with real, loose leaf tea, an intention of wellness and a beautiful china cup feels most right?
 Your soul’s balsam maybe a solitary walk on the beach, or like me, a ramble (and maybe even a nap!) in a secret forest that nobody else even knows about.

 I have a friend who will regularly set aside a clear afternoon to focus on completing all of her annoying undone monthly tasks (be careful – this practice may begin to morph into work and that’s NOT what this is about!)
 But this really is sacred self-care for her – it is what keeps her calm, soothed and in touch with her own divinity.

 “You are the Universe in ecstatic motion.”